Arnold Palmer's best golf courses

 The PGA Tour's annual return to Bay Hill Club and Lodge, host to a PGA Tour event since 1979, allows us a chance to celebrate Arnold Palmer the course designer.
-Because his influences and contributions to all areas of golf are so significant, Arnie might be under-appreciated as an architect—which is a compliment to his other lines of work.
+Because his influences and contributions to all areas of golf are so significant, Arnie might be under-appreciated as an architect—which is a compliment to everything he gave to us in his career.

 Tralee G.C., County Kerry, Ireland (1984)

 A captivating design that starts like Pebble Beach along high cliffs and finishes in rugged dunes similar to Ballybunion.
 Tralee was recently ranked No. 3 on Golf Digest's top-20 courses in Ireland, as ranked by our Golf Digest affiliate in Ireland.

 Called “the Pine Valley of the South,” but with its low profile, small, perched greens and vast waste areas, it’s more akin to Pete Dye’s famed The Golf Club in Ohio.
 Currently ranked No. 13 in our Best Courses in South Carolina.

 Said to have been Palmer’s favorite, Old Tabby is a gorgeous lowcountry layout, with fairways framed by mammoth live oaks and greens edged by lagoons and tidal marsh.
 Currently ranked No. 18 in our Best Courses in South Carolina.

 An exclusive male-only oasis in busy South Florida, Adios is the rare Florida course with no housing.
 The layout is testy, with narrow fairways among pines and ponds and highly contoured greens.
 Adios was named one of Golf Digest's "Best Damn Clubs," mostly for being a great hang, but also for its stout course.